-Ebrahim Firouzi (33) has spent over six years in prison in Iran on charges relating to his Christian activities.
+Ebrahim Firouzi (33) spent over six years in prison in Iran on charges relating to his Christian activities.
 A former Muslim, he comes from Robat-Karim, 25 km southwest of Tehran.
 Following his release from prison in October 2019 he must spend almost three years in internal exile in the remote southeastern town of Sarbaz, where the authorities continue to harass him.

 When he had served his prison sentence, Ebrahim was not released but was kept in prison and retried in March 2015, when he was convicted of “actions against national security, being present at an illegal gathering and collusion with foreign entities”.
 He was sentenced to an additional five years in prison and was due for release in January 2020, to be followed by two years in Sarbaz.
 In 2016, the Iranian Court of Appeal upheld Ebrahim’s five-year sentence and confirmed that after release he would be exiled to Sarbaz.

 Ebrahim’s mother Kobra Kamrani, who was visually impaired, died of cancer on 3 December 2018.
 She had surgery in April 2017, followed by chemotherapy.
 Ebrahim, who worked as a labourer in a lathe workshop, was the breadwinner for his mother and his sister, and without him at home they struggled.
 His younger brother helped to care for their mother.

 Ebrahim’s mother appealed several times to the courts for her son to be allowed to visit her on compassionate grounds as she was too sick to go to the prison.
 In July 2016, she sent a video message to court officials appealing for them to handle her son’s case fairly and to release him.
 Crying as she delivered her message, she said that because of her disability she was not able to go from court to court to follow the case, nor to visit her son in prison.